santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 ---
-title: Automating Employment Contracts with Microsoft Forms,  Microsoft Dataverse, SignatureAPI, and Microsoft Power Automate
+title: Automating Employment Contracts and Storing data in Microsoft Dataverse with Microsoft Forms, SignatureAPI and Microsoft Power Automate.
 ---

 ## Overview

 This tutorial demonstrates how to streamline the employment contract process by automatically sending, signing, and storing contracts.
 By integrating **Microsoft Forms** (for data collection), **OneDrive** (for storing contract pdf form), the **SignatureAPI connector** (for electronic signatures with form inputs), and **Microsoft Dataverse** (for storing the employee details from the form and signature completion), you can eliminate manual errors and delays in onboarding new employees.

 ### What You’ll Learn

 * How to trigger a flow with a new Microsoft Forms response.
 * Retrieving and pre-filling a DOCX contract template from OneDrive.
-* Creating and sending a signature envelope using SignatureAPI.
+* Creating and sending a signature envelope using SignatureAPI for two recipients.
+* Capturing data from text input fields in the signature process.
 * Monitoring the signing process and retrieving the signed document.
 * Saving the signed contract, adding a row to a Dataverse table and notifying HR automatically.